jenkinsci/pipeline-plugin/COMPATIBILITY.md

 Entries list the class name serving as the entry point to the relevant functionality of the plugin (generally an `@Extension`), the plugin short name, and implementation status.

+Newly filed issues should bear the label `pipeline` for ease of tracking.

 ## SCMs

 - [X] `GitSCM` (`git`): supported as of 2.3; native `git` step also bundled